 Is a monk allowed to accept payments?

 In itself, this guided Buddhist initiation is a fascinating experience which – in my eyes – ends with a small downer.
 The monk asks me too much money for his services.
 I did not even know monks were allowed to accept payments.
-I do give him something but not the amount he wants.
+After my initial surprise, I do give him something but not the amount he wants.
 Fortunately, he takes my offer without discussion and we say goodbye in a friendly manner.

 Fortune or chance at dark

 While walking back to the hotel, there is another general power outage.
 This happens at least 2 or 3 times daily in Yangon.
 As it is already dark, with numerous broken up pavements, I step into a gap in the road.
 Luckily without too many consequences.
 My ankle gets bruised slightly, but I can still walk without too much pain.
 Fortune or chance, who can say?
 My Burmese adventure could have already ended today with a broken foot alike.